zentechapps4200/InvoiceMaker-/contact.md

 If you reinstall the app or switch devices, tap the restore purchases button in the app's settings to recover your purchase.

 **How do I export an invoice?**
-Navigate to the "Outstanding" screen, tap the three vertical lines on the right side of the invoice file, and then select sone of the share options
+Navigate to the "Outstanding" screen, tap the three vertical dots on the right side of the invoice file, and then select one of the share options.

 **How do I edit my business information?**
 Go to Settings within the app to update your business name, address, logo, and contact details which appear on all your invoices.